All All News Products Insights AI DevOps and CI/CD Community

 Conclusion

-With Katalon, you can write regression tests in no-code, low-code, and even full-code mode for maximum flexibility, schedule them, then execute across environments.
+With Katalon, you can create regression tests in no-code, low-code, or full-code modes for maximum flexibility, then schedule and execute them across environments.

 |